isomerpages/moh-bioethics/_asian-biosethic/Introduction/Why BAC established the ABN.md

 description: ""
 third_nav_title: Introduction
 ---
-* BAC proposed the establishment of an Asian Bioethics Network to facilitate the sharing o resources, enable knowledge exchange and help foster regional networks <br>
+* BAC proposed the establishment of an Asian Bioethics Network to facilitate the sharing of resources, enable knowledge exchange and help foster regional networks <br>

 * Such a network would mutually benefit all participants by allowing the various committees to be kept abreast of the latest international developments in bioethics, and ensure that their